frisokaiyu/info5991/README.md

 # info5991
-all files in info5991 course 2018
+This repository has all files used in the course INFO5991, we have already finished assignment 01, then we need to complete next four assignments.
+Keep going guys.